 November 8 and 9 brings the premiere of a Sound uttered, a Silence crossed, or Ask (for short), a new work for large chorus and percussion quartet with a libretto by the fearless poet Laura Mullen, in a commission led by the La Jolla Symphony Chorus, directed by David Chase, and red fish blue fish.

-The Other Mozart, a monodrama conceived and performed by actress Sylvia Milo, for which I wrote music together with Phyllis Chen, is running for 24 performances at HERE in SoHo.
+The Other Mozart, a monodrama conceived and performed by inimitable actress Sylvia Milo, for which I wrote music together with Phyllis Chen, ran for 24 performances at HERE in SoHo, followed by shows in Salzburg, Munich, and elsewhere.
+Upcoming shows at the New Orleans Fringe Festival.
 Future performances at http://www.theothermozart.com/upcoming-performances.

-The International Contemporary Ensemble is presenting a monograph concert of my works on July 11 at Mount Tremper Arts, followed on July 12 by a concert of music by Christian Wolff (including a world premiere written for ICE).
+The International Contemporary Ensemble presented a monograph concert of my works on July 11 at Mount Tremper Arts, followed on July 12 by a concert of music by Christian Wolff (including a world premiere written for ICE).